thewisewizard/comparch-grades/README.md

 # comparch-grades
-Please type "yes" in front of your name to confirm you have seen your computer architecture grade.
+Please type "yes" in front of your name (in names.txt) to confirm you have seen your Computer Architecture grade.

-Just fork the repo, modify the document, then send me a pull request to merge your modifications.
+Just fork the repo, modify the text file, then send me a pull request to merge your modifications.